klinquist/lotw-qsl-push-notification/README.md

 ![](images/push.jpg)

-This script will poll LoTW every 10 minutes and send you a push notification if you get a new confirmation (QSL) from LoTW.
+This script will poll LoTW every 2 hours (configurable) and send you a push notification if you get a new confirmation (QSL) from LoTW.

 This is a very basic nodejs script.
 It requires that you run it full time on a Raspberry Pi or other computer with nodejs installed